-The Graduate Certificate in Indigenous Research and Leadership (GC-IRL) is an interdisciplinary coursework program offered in 2012 as a week-long on-campus intensive Winter School in July.
-It builds on the Professional Certificate in Indigenous Research course (GC-IRPRO), successful completion of which is a prerequisite for this Course.
+The Graduate Certificate in Indigenous Research and Leadership (GC-IRL) is an interdisciplinary coursework program offered as a week-long on-campus intensive Winter School in July (21st - 26th July, 2014).

 To provide a supportive cohort experience, and a culturally appropriate learning environment, with opportunities to develop high-level professional skills and aptitudes, for students aspiring to become leaders in Indigenous research.